First Battery Armory: Third headhouse story and penthouse

 The third headhouse story was devoted to a general's room, meeting room, and captain's apartments.
 Formal rooms such as general's, clerk's, and board rooms occupied the eastern half of this story, while utilitarian spaces such as janitor's, captain's, and storage rooms occupied the western half.
 The penthouse contained storage rooms.
 During a 1936 renovation, the boardroom became a smaller storage room; the clerk's and general's rooms became locker rooms; and a space at the far east end became two storage rooms.
 Additionally, the janitor's and captain's rooms respectively became the first sergeant's and quartermaster's office, and the western storage room became a locker room with a toilet.
 Prior to 1968, the locker and storage rooms on the third floor became classrooms and offices, while the quartermaster's office became a supply room.
 During the 1977 renovation, the third headhouse story was demolished and rebuilt as a mechanical story with a concrete floor, steel-deck ceiling, and brick walls.
 In addition, a spiral staircase leading to the penthouse was replaced with a central stair, and the penthouse became mechanical space.

 By 2011, the third story and penthouse had been renovated again with conference rooms, offices, and other spaces.
-The third headhouse story contains offices, a bathroom, storage rooms, and a west–east corridor on its the south end.
-These spaces are largely decorated in the same style as the first- and second-story corridors and offices.
-A stair leads between the third story and the penthouse, where there is a conference room with a raised concrete-tiled floor, gypsum-board ceiling, and brick walls.
+The third headhouse story contained offices, a bathroom, storage rooms, and a west–east corridor on its south end.
+These spaces were largely decorated in the same style as the first- and second-story corridors and offices.
+A stair led between the third story and the penthouse, where there was a conference room with a raised concrete-tiled floor, gypsum-board ceiling, and brick walls.